yashvisharma1204/yashvisharma1204/README.md

 ![](https://komarev.com/ghpvc/?username=yashvisharma1204&color=yellow)<br>
 ## About Me

 Welcome to my enchanted GitHub forest!
-I'm [Your Name], a wandering spirit in this vast digital realm.
+I'm **Yashvi Sharma**, a wandering spirit in this vast digital realm.
 Just like a character in a Studio Ghibli film, I'm on a quest for knowledge, creativity, and meaningful connections.

 ## Journey Highlights
 ![](https://github-profile-trophy.vercel.app/?username=yashvisharma1204&no-bg=true&theme=onedark)